ddsc/ddsc-socket/README.rst

 Here are some instructions on what to do after you've created the project with nensskel.

-- Check https://github.com/nens/ddsc-socket/settings/collaboration if the team
-  "Nelen & Schuurmans" has access.

 - Add a new jenkins job at
   http://buildbot.lizardsystem.nl/jenkins/view/djangoapps/newJob or
   http://buildbot.lizardsystem.nl/jenkins/view/libraries/newJob .
 Job name